 Preparation Before Class

 Collaboration displays are helpful to educators during their pre-planning phase as well.
-Their integration with cloud storage and other online resources make them great for lesson planning.
-Some of the benefits collaborative displays offer during the pre-planning phase include mapping out upcoming lessons, annotating on past lessons for future use, sharing ideas with colleagues, or even readying materials for an incoming class.
+Their integration with cloud storage and other online resources makes them great for lesson planning.
+Some of the benefits collaborative displays offer during the pre-planning phase include mapping out upcoming lessons, annotating on past lessons for future use, sharing ideas with colleagues, or even getting materials ready for an incoming class.

 Implementing a Collaboration Display